Zehndiii/Klipper-Backup/README.md

 ## RTFM
 I would suggest reading the [docs](https://klipperbackup.xyz), as this provides detailed step-by-step instructions and further tips.
+Set the server address and server type in the .env file:

+server_address="github.com" # eg "gitlab.local" or "gitlab.company.com"
+server_type="GITHUB"        # "GITHUB" or "GITLAB"

 ## YouTube
 There are several YouTube videos about Klipper-Backup - thanks to everyone!